jmaglic/radix/documentation/CLASS_Node_handle.md

 ## Public interface

-Nodes\_handle provides the user a safe way to interact with a Node pointer.
-Nodes\_handle is accessible to the user as the typedef xsm::radix::node\_type.
-Nodes\_handle objects are provided upon calling xsm::radix::extract and are retrieved when the user calls xsm::radix::insert.
-In addition, the user may construct empty Nodes\_handle objects.
+Node\_handle provides the user a safe way to interact with a Node pointer.
+Node\_handle is accessible to the user as the typedef xsm::radix::node\_type.
+Node\_handle objects are provided upon calling xsm::radix::extract and are retrieved when the user calls xsm::radix::insert.
+In addition, the user may construct empty Node\_handle objects.

-For now, Nodes\_handle is only used as a pointer handle for the user.
+For now, Node\_handle is only used as a pointer handle for the user.
 Pointer operations are managed by the Node class.

-Nodes\_handle uses some of radix's typedefs.
+Node\_handle uses some of radix's typedefs.

 ```c++
 using key_type = typename radix<T,Compare>::key_type;